linguisticmind/search-in-subs/README.md

 STATISTICS
-       If the -s, --stats option is enabled, search-in-subs gathers statistics on  the search that it performs and displays those statistics in a ta‐ ble at the end of the output.
+       If the -s, --stats option is enabled, search-in-subs gathers statistics on the search that it performs and displays those statistics in a table at the end of the output.

        The Matched, Total, Unmatched and Matched % columns of that table  con‐ tain the following data: